 What was your first international competition?

 This is why I have to thank fate.
 As when I took my first steps into the world of photography, even in this case I had the good fortune to meet the right and important people.
-It was in fact the colleague, now a friend, Damiano d'Ambrosio who introduced me to Mr. Luis J. A. Wee.
+In fact it was a colleague of mine who introduced me to Mr. Luis J. A. Wee.
 Yes my first international race was the Rainforest Challenge.

 And after Rainforest Challenge?

 The experience in Malaysia has changed me a lot, I realized that outside the Italian borders there was a whole world to discover and to tell.
 I went back to the Rainforest Challenge over and over again and followed many Global Series races for Luis: China, Sri Lanka etc. Then, by self-financing, I started following other competitions like Rallye Breslau in Poland and the King of the Hammers in California.